hutama44/was_to_snort/README.md

 # was_to_snort
-Script to pull information from Tenable WAS and use it to create a Snort signature and investigate into the applciation's logs.
+Script to pull SQL injection vulnerabilities from Tenable WAS and use it to create a Snort signature and investigate into the applciation's logs.

 Requirements: